liferay/liferay-blade-cli/extensions/README.md

 `${workspaceDir}/.blade/settings.properties`  and in there, there is a property for the profile name that set.

-The name of a profile that is "set" on a workspace has to do with the option that you specific in the `blade init` command.
+The name of a profile that is set on a workspace has to do with the option that you specify in the `blade init -p <profile-name>` command.

 ```
 $ blade init -p myprofile my-new-custom-workspace
 ```

-After that you will see there is a `my-new-custom-workspace/.blade/settings.properties` file and in there is this:
+After that you will see there is a `my-new-custom-workspace/.blade/settings.properties` file containing the following:
 ```
 liferay.version.default=7.1
 profile.name=myprofile ```